 Makerspaces give students a way to become more engaged and involved in literacy.
 Not all students are interested in the idea of sitting down with a book or a pen and paper.
 But by adding makerspaces into the mix, students become much more interested in literature.
 Students can read a book or write an assignment, but the literacy concepts they learn are brought to life when they are given the opportunity to make or create something.
 In this way, they are telling a story through multi-media.

 Educators have used makerspaces to teach literacy in many different ways.
 Students may be prompted to use materials to create an alternative ending to a book.
 Or they may be given the assignment to use clay or art supplies to create the main character from a book, which helps them to be able to identify character traits.
-Videos and powerpoints may be used to help students learn about plot and sequencing the events in a story.
+Videos and powerpoints may be used to help students learn about the plot and sequencing the events in a story.

 Through these tasks, the act of storytelling becomes much less about the physical task of writing and more about creating and imagining.
-Makerspaces provide a space in the classroom where these types of arts and crafts and hands on activities can happen.
+Makerspaces provide a space in the classroom where these types of arts and crafts and hands-on activities can happen.
 Most importantly, they allow students to become active participants that are invested in their learning.

 Maker Furniture from the Supple Collection

 What’s essential for makerspaces to be effective requires more than just the right supplies and material.
 How these spaces are designed is crucial.
 Makerspaces need to allow for movement and collaboration and prioritize comfort.
-They need to be able to give students the space and freedom they need to create.
+They need to be able to give students space and freedom they need to create.

 Furniture from the Supple Collection is designed to accomplish exactly this.
 Our furniture allows students to easily converse and collaborate with one another as they work together to solve problems and exchange ideas.
-From Maker workstations for adult learners to the MODI collection for students in grade school, our collection of Maker furniture is vast and able to meet the needs of learners of all ages.
+From Maker workstations for adult learners to the Roll collection for students in grade school, our collection of Maker furniture is vast and able to meet the needs of learners of all ages.

 Contact us today to discuss ideas for a makerspace for your classroom!